mattermost/docs/source/developer/integration-faq.md

 When self-hosting restrictions are less strict, AWS, Heroku and other public cloud options could also be used.

-## How to create a bot account without using webhooks
+## How do I create a bot account without using webhooks?

 Deployments that cannot create bot accounts via webhooks due to security reasons can use the following approach: